 For example, for smaller businesses or clubs where there is a closer relationship between the customer and the merchant, explaining that Direct Debit will help your business run more efficiently, keep costs down and save time, is often enough to get customers onboard.

 Some larger organisations, where the customer has an invested interest in the efficiency of the merchant, also take this route.
-Harrow Council for example, communicate on their website that Direct Debit keeps their costs down which will, in turn, help to keep council tax down.
+For example, in the UK, Harrow Council communicate on their website that Direct Debit keeps their costs down which will, in turn, help to keep council tax down.

 5. Show customers where to go for more information

-If your customer wants to know more, why not send them to the GoCardless website - for example, to our Direct Debit guide for payers.
+If your customer wants to know more, why not send them to the GoCardless website - for example, to our Direct Debit guide for payers in the UK, our SEPA Direct Guide for payments in Europe or our local homepage in Australia.

 GoCardless merchant, Michael O’Dowd from M&M Window Cleaning, recommends “keeping the explanation short and directing your customer to GoCardless’ website,” so that customers can look over any additional information in their own time.